huggingface/datasets/datasets/opus_montenegrinsubs/README.md

 ### Dataset Summary

-Opus MontenegrinSubs dataset for machine translation task, for language pair en-me.
+Opus MontenegrinSubs dataset for machine translation task, for language pair en-me: english and montenegrin

 ### Supported Tasks and Leaderboards